+Your iMac G5 comes with AirPort Extreme technology installed.
 AirPort offers an easy and affordable way to provide wireless Internet access anywhere in the home, at work, or in the classroom.
 Instead of using traditional cables, AirPort uses wireless local area network (LAN) technology to provide wireless communication between multiple computers.
-Through a wireless network you can set up access to the Internet, transfer files, play multiplayer games, and more.
+Through a wireless network, you can set up access to the Internet, transfer files, play multiplayer games, and more.

-Note: Wireless Internet access requires an AirPort Extreme Card.
-Previous models of AirPort Card are not compatible with your computer.
-You also need an AirPort Express or AirPort Extreme Base Station and Internet access (fees may apply).
+Note: You also need an AirPort Base Station and Internet access (fees may apply).
 Some Internet service providers are not currently compatible with AirPort.
 Range may vary with site conditions.